-Italian Sausage, Onions and Peppers Skillet is a super-flavourful comfort food.
+Italian Sausage, Onions and Peppers Recipe is a super-flavourful comfort food.
 It’s an awesome meal for a busy weeknight dinner, weekend, or game-day party.
 This recipe is also low-carb, gluten-free, paleo, and whole30.

 This Italian sausage, onions and peppers is one of my favourite one-pan meals because it is so hearty and filling while still being low carb and and it’s great as leftovers.
 Inspired by this Slow Cooker Italian Sausage and Peppers (Web Story), this is the skillet version.
 The less dishes I have to do on a busy weeknight, the better!